enkidevs/curriculum/.archived/javascript/react/redux-i/export-selectors-with-related-reducers.md

 Selectors are used to compute derived data, thus making Redux store the minimal possible state.
 Reducers specify how the application's state changes in response to some actions.

 A good practice in Redux is to export your **selectors** with the related **reducers**.
-Doing so, views and action creators can be decoupled from the state shape tree.
+In doing so, views and action creators can be decoupled from the state shape tree.

 ```javascript
 function visibleIds(state = [], action){